ekondis/mixbench/README.md

 ## How to build

-Building is based now on CMake files.
-Each implementation resides in a separate folder:
+Building is based on CMake files.

-* CUDA implementation: `mixbench-cuda`
-* OpenCL implementation: `mixbench-opencl`
-* HIP implementation: `mixbench-hip`
-* SYCL implementation: `mixbench-sycl`
-* CPU/OpenMP implementation: `mixbench-cpu`

 Thus, to build a particular implementation use the proper `CMakeLists.txt` residing in each subdirectory, e.g. for the OpenCL implementation you may use the commands as follows: